Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: Evaluation

 \subsection{Experimental Setup}

-FlexSIPP is implemented in two stages: the domain-specific implementation (written in Python) that processes the infrastructure and computes the @SIPP graph, and the search stage (written in C++) that takes an @SIPP graph and computes the any-start-time plan for the delayed agent with the amount of flexibility used.
-The search algorithm is domain-independent and generalizes to any @SIPP graph, offering flexibility in terms of safe intervals.
-The experiments were run on an AMD Ryzen 5600X with 32GB of RAM and a time limit of 1800 seconds for the search algorithm.
+FlexSIPP is implemented in two stages: generation of the @SIPP graph in Python (implemented for both railways and MAPF instances), and search in C++ that takes an @SIPP graph and computes the any-start-time plan for the delayed agent with the specified amount of flexibility.
+FlexSIPP is released as a Python package \cite{FlexSIPPcode2026}.\footnote{Figure~\ref{fig:seq} is generated with v2.0 the rest of the figures with v1.0.} The railway experiments were run on an AMD Ryzen 5600X with 32GB of RAM and a search time limit of 1800s, and the MAPF experiments on an M1 chip with 16 GB RAM.